justjam2013/homebridge-virtual-accessories/README.md

 -   **Door.** Allows you to create a virtual door.
 -   **Doorbell.** Allows you to use a button as a doorbell and have it play a chime on HomePods.
 -   **Fan.** Allows you to create a virtual fan and set rotation direction and speed.
+-   **Filter Maintenance.** Allows you to create a recurring filter maintenance/replacement schedule, with a lifetime up to 30 days.
 -   **Garage Door.** Allows you to create a virtual garage door.
 Generates a HomeKit notification when the accessory's state changes.
 CarPlay will display the Garage widget on the display when you approach your home.
 The "obstruction detected" property can be set via a [webhook call](#webhook-service-configuration).
 The accessory state will show that an obstruction was detected and the current state will be set to `STOPPED`.
 The "obstruction detected" property will be reset on the next call to open or close the garage door.
 -   **Heater/Cooler.** Allows you to create a virtual thermostat/AC accessory.
 You can select heater only, cooler only, or heater + cooler combo.
 The heater/cooler temperature sensor can be updated via a [webhook call](#webhook-service-configuration).
 Based on the threshold values, the accessory will switch to the appropriate operating state, according to the supported states.
 -   **Humidifier/Dehumidifier.** Allows you to create a virtual humidifier/dehumidifier.
 You can select humidifier only, dehumidifier only, or humidifier + dehumidifier combo.
 The humidifier/dehumidifier humidity sensor can be updated via a [webhook call](#webhook-service-configuration).
 Based on the threshold values, the accessory will switch to the appropriate operating state, according to the supported states.